d3c6e1/jobsearch_server/README.md

 GRANT all ON database jobsearch TO dbuser;
 ```

-Next, run the following commands:
+To upgrade your DB run the following commands:
 ```
 aqueduct db generate
 aqueduct db upgrade